linkedin marketing guide

 You just need a close look at their posts to see how they interact with their audience, what type of content they use most and what’s their tone of voice.

-Luckily, LinkedIn native analytics offers you a handful of insights that you can use to adapt your LinkedIn marketing strategy.
+Luckily, LinkedIn native analytics offers you a handful of insights that you can use to adapt your LinkedIn marketing approach.

 When creating your LinkedIn page, the platform will allow you to add some of your LinkedIn competitors, and then it will display data about their progress.